Everything you need to know...

 Module Aim:

-You’ll develop your understanding of public relations and media management in sport.
-You’ll gain practical experience of both in a professional context.
+You will develop your understanding of public relations and media management in sport and will gain practical experience of working alongside an industry partner.
 A key focus will be your understanding of professional expectations and behaviours in relation to inclusivity and sector values.
 Working collaboratively, you’ll encounter real-world challenges and roles and you’ll be supported in critical self-reflection on your strengths, professional attributes, and ambitions.

 Sport in the modern world and its relationship with the media